ViBiOh/mailer/README.md

 The only provider implemented for sending emails is via the SMTP protocol.
 This quite-old protocol is the broader compatible: you can connect it to Postfix, to SMTP providers (e.g. MailGun, SendGrid) and is more resilient than an vendor-specific HTTP endpoint.

+## Client usage

+You can reach HTTP or AMQP endpoints directly or use the provided package `client` to send email easily from you Golang application.
+You can find a full usage example in [`cmd/client/client.go`](cmd/client/client.go)

 ### Endpoints

 - `GET /render/`: list available templates, in JSON format